 GLASPER: Well, she wrote the second half.
 Her and a friend of mine, Mohammad, wrote that together, basically.
 She threw her joint on.
 So a lot of it was sending the tracks to different artists and then telling them pretty much what the vibe of it was, and then kind of letting them just go.
 A lot of people, when they produce stuff, they overproduce and they don’t let the artist be the artist.
 If you have a singer, I’m hiring you because you’re dope.
 I like what you do.
 So I want to make sure that you’re in this, plus what I’m bringing, and then that equals something special, not just everything I want.
 Because I always felt like it just comes out better that way.
 It’s more honest and it just flows better.

-NECHAMKIN: How has that experience been, compared to playing live?
-What do you prefer, do still find this different sort of magic playing every night?
+NECHAMKIN: How has that experience been compared to playing live?
+Do you still find a different sort of magic playing every night?

 NECHAMKIN: Do you watch people as you’re up there?
 To see the audience reaction?

 GLASPER: Having a record is one thing, but when you see something live, when you’re in the room with music, it’s different.
 It’s good for spirits.
 And I love being around those people all the time.
 When the people get to tell me how my music affected their lives, that’s what keeps me going.
 It’s not the musicians that keep me going.
 I don’t play for musicians’ praise.
 That’s great, but so many musicians play for musicians, you know what I mean?
 I can play a chord that has three notes in it, or I can play a chord that has 11 notes, but feeling it needs the three notes—it takes courage to know that.
 It takes courage to practice that, to choose to play what feels good versus what’s dope.

 NECHAMKIN: I saw your Stevie Wonder show last night.
 Was that your idea to do a Stevie tribute?
 What was the origin?